 When: Thursday July 5 to Sunday July 8

 The organisers of Barn on the Farm have displayed a knack for snapping up artists on the cusp of success, with huge acts including Ed Sheeran, Ben Howard and James Bay previously taking the stage.
 The award-winning event brings singer-songwriters and folk performers to a local audience in the uniquely intimate setting of Over Farm.

-This year’s cracking line up includes up-and-coming talent Tom Grennan, festival favourites Mystery Jets and the return of folk pop singer-songwriter Nina Nesbitt, plus many more.
+This year’s cracking line up includes up-and-coming talents Tom Grennan and Tom Misch, festival favourites Mystery Jets and the return of folk pop singer-songwriter Nina Nesbitt, plus many more.

 Nibley Festival, North Nibley